sotolucas/sotolucas/README.md

-# 👨‍💻 Lucas Leonardo Soto
+# 👨‍💻 Lucas Leonardo Soto - Cloud Architect
-#### Cloud Architect

-## About me
-I’ve been working with Linux since 2012.
-I’m responsible, pragmatic and dynamic.
-I feel comfortable with team work and I give the best to achieve all proposed goals.
-I want to access to a job position in which I can develop my skills, overcome myself personal and proffesionally and have exciting challenges.
-Critical thinking, decision-making and problem solving are my top skills.

 ## What I do